DeveloperBastian/Unreal-Lyra-Concepts/README.md

 *	Infographic "WEAPONS": [Import a weapon mesh and define it as spawnable Lyra weapon with the right animations](https://youtu.be/rLe4Gxx3nhE)

+This finished the first infographic as I am running out of space: I will start now a second one with more complex processes on top of the framework we build until now.

 # Tutorials planned
 *	Gameplay Abilities 06: Gathering, mining, wood chopping
 *	Gameplay Attributes 02: Initialization, manipulation, visualization